dwarvesf/playground/_memo/why-micro-frontend.md

 author: Mashiro
 ---

-# Micro-Frontend - What & Why?
+## Micro-Frontend - What & Why?
 ![](assets/why-micro-frontend_a5bf635d4856ea99f487589001781c71_md5.webp)

 As web applications become more complex and feature-rich, traditional frontend architectures such as monolithic will become harder to maintain, scale, and evolve.
 Micro-frontend is an emerging front-end architecture that aims to address these challenges by breaking down the front-end into small, independent and reusable modules.

 In this article, we will explore the concept of micro-frontend, its benefits, design principles, tools and technologies, implementation strategies, and challenges.
 By the end of this article, you will have a good understanding of what micro-frontend is and why it is important for modern front-end development.

-***Table of content:***

-1. *What is Micro-Frontend?*
-1. *Advantages of Micro-Frontend*
-1. *Design Principles*
-1. *Challenges & Considerations*
-1. *Conclusion*

 ## What is Micro-Frontend?
-**Micro-Frontend is an architectural pattern for frontend development that emphasizes breaking down the frontend into small, independent and self-contained modules**.
+Micro-Frontend is an architectural pattern for frontend development that emphasizes breaking down the frontend into small, independent and self-contained modules.

 Each module is responsible for a specific feature or functionality and can be developed, tested, and deployed independently.
 The modules can then be composed into a complete frontend application, similar to how microservices are composed into a complete backend application.